WhiskeyMC/Magic-Be-Gathered-Here/README.md

 * The decklist
 * Commander image
 * Key card images
-* A preview image
 * Notes about how the deck plays
-* Deck lore or story pages
 * Downloadable files for importing into deckbuilders
-* Random emotional damage caused during testing
+* The emotional damage inccured during testing

 ---